Polina Golland

 Last updated

-My primary research interest is in developing novel techniques for image analysis and understanding.
+I am a Sunlin (1966) and Priscilla Chou professor of Electrical Engineering and Computer Science (EECS) and a principal investigator in the Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT.
+My primary research interest is in developing novel techniques for biomedical image analysis and understanding.
 I particularly enjoy working on algorithms that either explore the geometry of the world and the imaging process in a new way or improve image-based inference through statistical modeling of the image data.
 I am interested in shape modeling and representation, predictive modeling and visualization of statistical models.
-My current research focuses on developing statistical analysis methods for characterization of biological processes using images (from MRI to microscopy) as a source of information.
+My current research focuses on developing statistical analysis methods for characterization of biological processes based on image information.
 In this domain, I am interested in modeling biological shape and function, how they relate to each other and vary across individuals.

-Biomedical Imaging and Analysis Seminar Series
+Biomedical Imaging and Analysis Seminar

 Reading group